t-nosewicz/meeting-system-spring/README.md

 The main goal of this repository is to present a modular approach to software design.

 ### What is a module?
-- it is a part of the system with explicit boundaries, responsible for a proccess or group of closely ralated processes
+- it is a part of the system with explicit boundaries, responsible for a process or group of closely related processes
 - interaction with the module is allowed only through its public interface(no access to the internal implementation details: database tables, entities, repositories, submodules, etc.)
 - every module has its own layers (web, domain, database access)